PThao2931/Explore-Ecommerce-Dataset/README.md

 strong conversion efficiency, but declining engagement depth requires immediate attention to sustain revenue momentum into Q2.

+The 35.5% transaction growth in March translates to ~260 additional transactions compared to February.
+If this momentum continues, Q2 could see 15-20% revenue increase over Q1.
+However, the declining pages/visit trend could cost up to 10% in potential conversions if not addressed, making UX optimization critical for sustaining growth trajectory.

 ### Action Items:
 - Investigate declining pages/visit trend through content relevance and UX path analysis.
 - Refine landing page messaging and on-site navigation to deepen engagement.